A miscarriage can have a profound emotional impact on you and also on your partner, friends and family.

 Different people grieve in different ways.
 Some people find it comforting to talk about their feelings, while others find the subject too painful to discuss.

-Some women come to terms with their grief after a few weeks of having a miscarriage and start planning for their next pregnancy.
-For other women, the thought of planning another pregnancy is too traumatic, at least in the short term.
+Some people come to terms with their grief after a few weeks of having a miscarriage and start planning for their next pregnancy.
+For others, the thought of planning another pregnancy is too traumatic, at least in the short term.